coatyio/coaty-js/docs/man/developer-guide.md

 Agent-specific controller classes realize custom business logic of a Coaty agent.
 A controller

-* exchanges object data with other agent components by publishing and observing communication events.
+* exchanges object data with other agent controllers by publishing and observing communication events.
 * provides observable state to other parts of the project, such as views.
 * provides methods for lifecycle management.